ionic-team/cs-demo-offline-storage/README.md

 ## General Architecture

+### Services

+#### Database

+The database service is concerned with initializing the database and creating or modifying the schema as needed.
+A more complex app containing multiple databases should have multiple "database" services, one for each database.
+In that case, some routines from this service will likely need to be abstracted into a "database utility" service to avoid replication of logic.

+#### Other Services

+Each of the other services in this application handle the CRUD operations for ONE type of data entity within the application domain.
+Note that this does not have to be a table-by-table grouping.
+It can be, but it does not have to be.
+A logical entity within the application domain could easily span multiple tables.

-### Tea Categories Service
+### Store

-This services handles all of the CRUD operations.
-The service communicates with callers by passing the tea categories as regular typed TypeScript models rather than database objects.
-The reason for this is so the storage mechanism can easily be changed without affecting the callers.
+This application uses an NgRX store to manage the state of the application.
+The store uses effects to communicate with the databases via the services mentioned above.

 ### Pages

 The pages know nothing about how the data is stored.
-The logic in the pages is only concerned with how the data is displayed and manipulated on the pages themselves.
-The end result being that if the way data is stored chanages the logic in the pages does not need to be touched.
+They get the current state from the store and dispatch actions to the store when required.
+This allows them to focus on the concerns of displaying the information to the user and reacting to interaction from the user.